sjkimxxx/cubrid-manual/README.md

     *.inc
    ```

-2. Precaution to edit files.a
+2. Precaution to edit files.aa

     Please don't use tab character.
 Change your editor setting that "change tab as spaces".
 1 tab should be 4 spaces.